rqlite/rqlite.io/content/en/docs/Clustering/general-guidelines/_index.md

 Sometimes it makes sense for a node to automatically remove itself when it gracefully shuts down.
 If you want this behaviour, pass `-raft-cluster-remove-shutdown=true` to rqlite at launch time.
 If the node is shut down **gracefully** (it receives `SIGTERM` for example) it will first contact the Leader and remove itself from the cluster, and then the rqlite process will terminate.
 As a result the Leader will not continue to contact the node after it shuts down.
 This removal operation also reduces the cluster quorum size.

 ### Automatically removing failed nodes
-rqlite supports automatically removing both voting (the default type) and non-voting (read-only) nodes that have been non-reachable for a configurable period of time.
+rqlite supports automatically removing both voting nodes (the default type) and read replicas that have been non-reachable for a configurable period of time.
 A non-reachable node is defined as a node that the Leader cannot heartbeat with.
 To enable reaping of voting nodes set `-raft-reap-node-timeout` to a non-zero time interval.
-Likewise, to enable reaping of non-voting (read-only) nodes set `-raft-reap-read-only-node-timeout`.
+Likewise, to enable reaping of read replicas set `-raft-reap-read-only-node-timeout`.

 It is recommended that these values be set conservatively, especially for voting nodes.
 Setting them too low may mean you don't account for the normal kinds of network outages and tempoary failures that can affect distributed systems such as rqlite.
 Note that the timeout clock is reset if a cluster elects a new Leader.

 #### Example configuration
-Instruct rqlite to reap non-reachable voting nodes after 2 days, and non-reachable read-only nodes after 30 minutes:
+Instruct rqlite to reap non-reachable voting nodes after 2 days, and non-reachable read replicas after 30 minutes:
 ```bash
 rqlited -node-id 1 -raft-reap-node-timeout=48h -raft-reap-read-only-node-timeout=30m data
 ```
 For reaping to work consistently you **must** set these flags on **every** voting node in the cluster -- in otherwords, every node that could potentially become the Leader.
-You can also set the flags on read-only nodes, but they will simply be silently ignored.
+You can also set the flags on read replicas, but they will simply be silently ignored.

 ## Dealing with failure
 It is the nature of clustered systems that nodes can fail at anytime.
 Depending on the size of your cluster, it will tolerate various amounts of failure.
 With a 3-node cluster, it can tolerate the failure of a single node, including the Leader.